 Analysis.
 If you have time during the retrospective meeting, spend perhaps 15 minutes discussing each of the top priority items.
 Otherwise, assemble a small group to explore those topics after the meeting.
 For items noted as going particularly well, determine why they succeeded and what benefits they provided.
 Find ways to ensure that each of those aspects of the project will go well again in the future.
 For high-priority “could have gone better” items, learn why, determine the consequences, and brainstorm recommendations for doing it better the next time.

 Retrospective Success Factors

 A retrospective can succeed only in a neutral, non-accusatory environment; it’s not a witch hunt.
 Honest and open communication is essential.
-If a project was particularly difficult or unsuccessful, expect some venting.
-The facilitator needs to channel the grousing in a constructive direction and make sure it doesn’t get personal.
-The retrospective must emphasize guilt-free learning from the shared project experience.
+The facilitator needs to channel any venting in a constructive direction and make sure it doesn’t get personal.
+Emphasize guilt-free learning from the shared project experience.
 Let’s look at some critical success factors for retrospectives.

 Define your objectives.
 The sponsoring manager should identify his objectives for the retrospective.
 Select the specific project aspects to review and identify the potential beneficiaries of the activity.
 Who will come out ahead if the information gathered guides some valuable changes?
 Who might look bad if the root causes of problems are revealed?
 You’re not looking for scapegoats, but you do need to understand what happened and why.